wengyao04/CarND-Traffic-Sign-Classifier-Project/README.md

 <img src="./pictures/new_traffic_signs.png" alt="alt text" width="3000" height="150">
 Top k prediction: k = 5

-My model predicts Road work, Yield, Children crossing, 50 km/h Speed Limit and Stop sign correctly with a high probability in the correct classification.
-However it predicts Roundabout Mandatory wrong, it categorized it as Priority road with probability of 0.9895.
-The Roundabout Mandatory sign I chose has the same shape and color as Priority Road.
+My model predicts Road work, Yield, Children crossing, 50 km/h Speed Limit and Stop sign correctly with a high probability of the correct classification.
+However it predicts Roundabout Mandatory wrong.
+It categorized it as Priority road with probability of 0.9895 since the Roundabout Mandatory sign I chose has the same shape and color as Priority Road.
+It indicates that my model has a better recognition of shape and color than the patterns/words on the traffic signs.

 Roundabout mandatory                    |  Road work :-------------------------:|:-------------------------: